samathaluca/cloud9-ticketsales/README.md

 Before submission I have filled in the pre-submission check list plus I have checked each of the following aspects of the project.
--Project Purpose.
+* Project Purpose.
--UX design.
+* UX design.
--Suitability for purpose.
+* Suitability for purpose.
--Navigation.
+* Navigation.
--Ease of Use.
+* Ease of Use.
--Information Architecture
+* Information Architecture
--Responsive Design
+* Responsive Design
--Image Presentation.
+* Image Presentation.
--Colour scheme and typography.
+* Colour scheme and typography.
--Appropriate use of HTML.
+* Appropriate use of HTML.
--Appropriate use of CSS.
+* Appropriate use of CSS.
--Directory Structure and File Naming.
+* Directory Structure and File Naming.
--Version Control.
+* Version Control.
--Testing implementation.
+* Testing implementation.
--Testing write-up.
+* Testing write-up.
--Readme file.
+* Readme file.
--Comments.
+* Comments.
--Deployment implementation.
+* Deployment implementation.
--Deployment write-up
+* Deployment write-up